itsadityagupta/yelposphere/README.md

 When an airflow DAG starts:

+* It copies the data from a public GCS bucket into the project's data lake.
 * It will wait for files to come in the GCS bucket's `data/raw` folder.
 * Once the files are received, it submits Dataproc jobs to the cluster to ingest data into BigQuery raw tables.
 * Once the data is ingested into raw tables, it will send a GET request to Cloud Run which will execute DBT jobs.
 * DBT will perform transformations and load the data into a final dataset, making it ready for visualization.

 This final dataset acts as a source for Google Data Studio which creates a dashboard using it.
 On the other hand:

 * When commits are pushed to the main branch of the repo, a new Cloud Build is triggered.
 * This creates a new docker image that gets deployed on Cloud Run.

 This ensures that DBT commands perform up-to-date transformations.

-> **Note**: Cloud Build and Cloud Run and used to dockerize the DBT project and run DBT commands.
+> **Note**: Cloud Build and Cloud Run are used to dockerize the DBT project and run DBT commands.
 This is required because Airflow does not have any convenient operators to run DBT core commands.
 And scheduling DBT cloud jobs is not supported in the FREE plan of DBT.
 >
-> _In short, it is a workaround to orchestrate DBT._
+> _In short, it is a workaround to orchestrate DBT with Cloud Composer._

 # Prerequisites